coinpride/CryptoList/README.md

 * [CryptoMinded](http://community.cryptominded.com/) - All things crypto: events, jobs, trades, news.
 1000+ Slack members.
 * [IRC #bitcoin channel](https://webchat.freenode.net/?channels=bitcoin&uio=d4/) - Old good IRC.
 The channel of 200 silent people.
 ## Forums

-* [CryptoChan](https://cryptochan.party) - The only crypto-related anonymous imageboard in the world.
 * [Bitcoin Talk](https://bitcoinTalk.org/) - The homepage for the Bitcoin community from the start.
 Made by Satoshi Nakamoto in 2009.
 * [Bitcoin.com Forum](https://forum.bitcoin.com/) - Strong community of 30,000+ users.
 * [BitcoinGarden](https://bitcoingarden.org) - This young forum has appeared in Jan 2017.